Neighbourhood shopping centres in Montreal: Van Horne

-It was sold in 2002 to First Capital Realty by Ivanhoé Cambridge.
+It was sold in January 2002 to First Capital Realty by Ivanhoé Cambridge.

 Village Champlain

 Village Champlain is located in the borough of Mercier–Hochelaga-Maisonneuve, Montreal, at the corner of Sherbrooke Street East and Honoré-Beaugrand, adjacent to the Honoré-Beaugrand station.
-The centre is located in the eponymous Village Champlain neighborhood; a primarily residential area bordered by the streets Sherbrooke, Liebert, Hochelaga and Boucherville.
+The centre is located in the Village Champlain neighborhood; a primarily residential area bordered by Sherbrooke, Liébert, Hochelaga and De Boucherville streets.
+Even though it is a generic strip mall with fewer than 20 tenants, Village Champlain is notable for being one of the oldest shopping centres in Montreal, second only to Norgate.